2000 Formula One World Championship: Rounds 9 to 12

+Rounds 13 to 17

 Round 13 out of 17 was in Belgium.
 Häkkinen took pole, and much to his joy, Trulli and Button took second and third, pushing Michael Schumacher and Coulthard down to fourth and fifth.
 It was wet at the start, but the top 5 maintained their positions.
 Häkkinen immediately set about building up a lead.
 On lap five, Button tried to pass Trulli, and they collided.
 Trulli was out, and Button lost places.
 Schumacher and Coulthard gladly took second and third.
 The former now started to close in on Häkkinen, and took the lead when Häkkinen had a half-spin on lap 12.
 As the track dried out, everyone changed from wet to dry tyres.
 Coulthard stayed out too long, and dropped from third to ninth.
 On a dry track, Häkkinen was faster than Schumacher, and chased him down.
 With four laps to go, he made a move, but Schumacher turned at him and forced him to the grass at 200 mph.
 On the next lap, when they were coming to lap Ricardo Zonta, the two men took either sides, and when they turned, Häkkinen was ahead.
 Häkkinen went on to win and Schumacher had to be content with second.
 Ralf was third, and Coulthard bounced back to finish fourth.

 The next round was in Italy, the home of Ferrari.
 Their drivers did not disappoint, Schumacher and Barrichello giving them their first 1–2 start of the season, ahead of Häkkinen, Villeneuve and Coulthard.
 At the start, Schumacher and the McLarens started well, but Barrichello and Villeneuve started badly.
 Schumacher and Häkkinen were first and second, with Coulthard third.
 Into the second chicane, and Frentzen just braked too late, and hit the back of Barrichello and Trulli, who were running side by side.
 All three spun, and Coulthard too was collected in the confusion.
 Later, it came out that a fire marshal, Paolo Ghislimberti had been killed after he was hit on the chest by a wheel from this collision.
 The top three at the end of this carnage were: Michael Schumacher, Häkkinen and Ralf Schumacher.
 The race restarted after 10 laps behind the safety car, and Michael Schumacher and Häkkinen quickly pulled away from the rest.
 Häkkinen tried to outpace Schumacher, but he was just not as quick as the latter.
 Michael Schumacher took his sixth win of the year, ahead of Häkkinen and Ralf.
 After the race, Schumacher burst into tears in the press conference, when told that he had equalled Ayrton Senna's record of 41 wins, and about Ghislimberti's death.